MicrosoftDocs/azure-management-docs/articles/azure-portal/mobile-app/alerts-notifications.md

 This article describes different options for configuring your notifications in the Azure mobile app.

 > [!TIP]
-Be sure to enable notifications for the Azure mobile app in your device settings.
+> Be sure to enable notifications for the Azure mobile app in your device settings.

 ## Enable push notifications for Service Health alerts

-To enable push notifications for Service Health in the Azure mobile app, you must have a role that includes write permissions on the Azure subscription, such as Contributor.
+To enable push notifications for Service Health alerts on a subscription in the Azure mobile app, you must have a role that includes write permissions on that subscription, such as Contributor.
 This is because when you enable these notifications, the mobile app creates a resource group that contains all the resources required for the alerts.
 You can [check your access to the subscription in the Azure portal](/azure/role-based-access-control/check-access).

 You must also ensure that the `microsoft.insights` resource provider is [registered on the subscription](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).